Efficient Computation of Sparse and Robust Maximum Association Estimators: Introduction

-To the best of our knowledge, the only robust \textit{and} sparse method that does not require the repeated computation and inversion of high-dimensional covariance matrices is based on alternating regressions \citep{Wilms2015b}.
+To the best of our knowledge, the only robust \textit{and} sparse method that does not require the repeated computation and inversion of high-dimensional covariance matrices is based on robust alternating regressions \citep{Wilms2015b}.
 For higher-order associations, however, there is no efficient implementation available.
 Several authors propose to use \emph{deflated data matrices} for computing higher-order correlations \citep{Alfons2016, Wilms2015b}.
 However, this approach requires solving several regression problems and can potentially destroy sparsity. \citet{Wilms2015b} address this by applying a sparsity-inducing regression estimator.

 The optimization problems (\ref{eq:cancor_def})--(\ref{eq:cov_form}) based on robust correlation or estimators of the covariance matrix lead to highly non-convex objective functions.
-To obtain a problem formulation that is easier to optimize, the robust estimation and the optimization are \emph{decoupled}: In the first step, the covariance is estimated robustly.
-This estimator of the covariance matrix is then plugged into the subsequent problem formulation, yielding a biconvex problem.
-Sparsity can be introduced by adding appropriate constraints. \citet{Witten2009} suggest a similar formulation of the optimization problem for the non-robust case, and an iterative method is presented.
+To obtain a problem formulation that is easier to optimize, the robust estimation and the optimization are \emph{decoupled}: In the first step, the covariance matrix is estimated robustly.
+This robust estimate of the covariance matrix is then plugged into the subsequent problem formulation with sparsity constraints on the canonical vectors, yielding a biconvex problem.

+Note that our aim is to provide easily interpretable canonical vectors, hence we introduce sparsity only in the canonical vectors but not in the covariance matrix. \citet{Witten2009} suggest a similar formulation of the optimization problem for the non-robust case, and an iterative method is presented.
 Our method, however, also considers the denominator in (\ref{eq:cov_form}), and offers flexibility in the choice of sparsity constraints as well as for the estimator of the covariance matrix.
 Since rank-based estimators of the covariance matrix will be considered as well, we will use the terminology ``(robust) association measure'' instead of ``canonical correlation coefficient'', and simply ``linear combinations'' instead of ``canonical vectors'' in the following.

 The remainder of the paper is organized as follows: First, the reformulation of the problem is detailed, and an appropriate algorithm for its numerical solution is introduced.
 Then, the results of a simulation study are presented to illustrate the suitability of our approach for a high-dimensional setting with outliers and to compare its performance to existing approaches.
 We conclude with an outlook on other common statistical tasks that can be solved by applying the algorithm in a similar way.